Skip to content

 Ollantaytambo exhibits very precise Inca stone masonry in several places.
 Large blocks were quarried, transported, fitted, and set without modern mortar.
 The tight fit is not only beautiful but also structurally sound, as it supports stability and load distribution.

-Precise Inca stone walls in Ollantaytambo
+Precise Inca Stone Walls in Ollantaytambo

-Pinkuylluna storage facilities on the slope above Ollantaytambo
+Pinkuylluna granaries on the slope above Ollantaytambo

-Pinkuylluna Storehouses on the Slope
+Pinkuylluna Granaries on the Slope

-The path to Pinkuylluna is usually freely accessible, but steep and uneven.
+The path to Pinkuylluna is usually freely accessible but steep and uneven.
 Sturdy footwear and a calm pace are advisable.

-Trains to Machu Picchu have luggage restrictions.
-PeruRail specifies one carry-on bag up to 8 kg and 115 cm total dimensions for many connections.
-Inca Rail also specifies one carry-on bag up to 8 kg, with 118 cm total dimensions.
+For trains to Machu Picchu, baggage limits apply.
+PeruRail states for many connections one piece of hand luggage up to 8 kg and a total dimension of 115 cm.
+Inca Rail also states one piece of hand luggage up to 8 kg, with a total dimension of 118 cm.
 Large suitcases should therefore be left in Cusco, the Sacred Valley, or, depending on the provider, in a luggage storage facility beforehand.

 UNESCO and Protection Status